 In order to provide certain advice or services to you, you may direct us to retrieve and aggregate information from accounts you have with other financial institutions.
 It may include current balances, transaction histories, and holdings from brokerage accounts, investment accounts, bank accounts, credit card accounts, and similar accounts you designate.
 By providing the name of the other financial institution, your user credentials and other necessary information, you grant John Hancock and its authorized service providers the right, power, and authority to act on your behalf to access and securely transmit your personal and financial information from the relevant financial institution(s) you designate.

 Some of our call centers rely on voiceprint authentication to verify callers.
 It is intended to protect customer accounts from unauthorized access by enabling enhanced verification to allow easier and more secure authentication and faster service.
 It works by creating a unique digital voiceprint to verify a caller’s identity on future calls, and is used solely:

 John Hancock and its service provider will not disclose your voiceprint to any third party for their own use, unless required by law or with your consent.
 We safeguard it with the same security controls that we use to protect your other highly sensitive Personal Information.
 You may ask us at any time to stop using your voiceprint for authentication purposes.
-Read our Frequently Asked Questions section to learn more.
+Read our Frequently Asked Questions sections within the help center to learn more.

 We use and share your Personal Information when directed or requested by you, and to operate our business and provide services to you, such as to: